Iiji/anlp/snake/snake-meta-v0.md

 Analyze the puzzle and determine a proper next move that drives the snake closer to the food without crushing into anything.
 Follow these steps:

 - **Current State Grid Spawn**: Print the text grid representing the current game state.
-Note that the grid is part of your output, not the input provided by user.
 - **Key Information Extraction**: Extract the key information from the current grid and previous state, including:
   - last move;
   - whether the snake has eaten food during last move;